omicsEye/seqLens/README.md

 ```

 ## License
-This project is licensed under the CC-BY-NC 4.0 License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC-BY-NC 4.0) License.
+Commercial use of this software or any related models may require a separate licensing agreement due to a pending patent.
+For commercial inquiries, please contact Ali Rahnavard at rahnavard@gwu.edu.

 ## Contact
 For any questions, feel free to email or open an issue in this repository.